Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 ## File dialogs

 The renderer process in Electron is not allowed to call native GUI APIs, as this can be very dangerous.
-Therefore GUI modules are only available in the main process.
+Therefore Electron's GUI modules are only available in the main process.
 You have to send an event and ask the main process to perform GUI operations.
 To make this simpler Electron provides a `remote` module.

 The buttons labeled "Choose Directory" both have an event listener that displays a file dialog via the `dialog` module.
-The dialog where the user is prompted to select a destination folder also uses the `showOpenDialog()` function with an additional `createDirectory` property.
+The dialog in which the user gets prompted to select a destination folder also uses the `showOpenDialog()` function with an additional `createDirectory` property.

 ~~~
 buttons.source.addEventListener('click', () => {